Dialogue:

 Toggle text

-Please note that you cannot apply for funding for the production of artworks, exhibitions and performances.
-Nor do we engage directly in development processes with individual artists.
-We support this type of development through our collaboration with institutions such as Art Hub Copenhagen, Udviklingsplatformen for Scenekunst (The Development Platform for the Performing Arts), Skitse (Sketch) and HAUT
+Please note that you cannot apply for funding to produce artworks, exhibitions and performances.
+Neither do we directly engage in development programs with individual artists.
+We support this type of development through our collaboration with the institutions Art Hub CopenhagenUdviklingsplatformen for Scenekunst (Development Platform for the Performing Arts) and through our initiative for performing arts and performance at Thoravej 29.

 DIALOGUE:CONCEPT:DEVELOPMENT